 Intimacy vs. threat

 At the heart of Edna Shemesh’s story, Arabesque (2007), stands Halima, an Arab maid, whose character serves to reflect the occupation with all its tension, violence and self-obliviousness.
 The story is delivered from a hegemonic Israeli perspective and opens with a semblance of harmony and sisterhood shared by Halima, the cleaner, and Dana, her employer.
 Both are of similar age, both in the late term of their pregnancies: “my forward-charging tummy, which was only that much larger than Halima’s pregnant tummy” (80).
 Both women are bearing the next generation.
 The question presents itself whether this feminine, all-too-similar reality, can bridge over the class and national divides between them.
 Halima cleans Dana’s home, but also generously, warmly lavishes her with her garden’s produce.
-Her name means patient, forbearing mild-mannered, forgiving in Arabic (Eilon and Shenar 1947).
-Befittingly, Halima seems to read the situation and enjoys giving while expecting nothing in return for her troubles.
+Her name means patient, forbearing, mild-mannered, and forgiving in Arabic (Eilon and Shenar 1947).
+Befittingly, Halima seems to understand the situation and enjoys giving while expecting nothing in return for her troubles.
 Dana, in turn, pays Halima her due and treats her favorably: “Halima is very generous… I, on my part, pay her generously” (82).
 However, apart from being an employer and employee, the inequality between the two, stemming from the occupation, is glaring.
 Dana, by the sheer fact of her being Jewish and belonging to the “colonizing” nation, enjoys financial and educational advantages which the story makes no effort to mask: she hires a woman to clean her home, she places an order for a supermarket delivery, she has a single child, and the privilege of lavishing her with undivided attention.
 Halima is a woman of no means (“it is not rare for them to go hungry,” 84) who treks to work, come rain or shine, to eke out a living.
 Presumably, Halima, like her counterpart in Yehoshua’s story, hails from the occupied territories and therefore enjoys none of the rights that come with citizenship.
 Fanon emphasized the typical gap between the living conditions of the colonist and colonized: “Colonist’s sector is a sector built to last […] It’s a sector of lights and paved roads […] a sated, sluggish sector, its belly is permanently full of good things” (Fanon 2006, 4).
 The colonized/native’s sector, on the other hand, is “a famished sector, hungry for bread, meat, shoes, coal, and light. […] a sector that crouches and cowers, a sector on its knees, a sector that is prostrate.”
 (Ibid, 4-5).
 Fanon’s reading sets the unique power relations of the story within a broader context, not just the Israeli occupation, but the colonialist culture as a whole.
 This context highlights the conflict that unfolds in the story, as it shows that resolution is not down to any specific solution, but instead involves an overhaul of the entire national system.